 TICK BORNE DISEASES

 First seen in Lyme, Connecticut, Lyme disease is an illness caused by a bacteria, Borrelia burgdorferi.
-This group of bacteria are called spirochetes due to their spring-like shape.
+This organism is in a group of bacteria called spirochetes due to their spring-like shape.
 Lyme disease commonly affects dogs.
 The most common way and humans become infected is through the bite of a woodland tick – not a tick that previously fed on a domestic dog.
 But ticks on Lyme disease carrier dogs are thought by some to also pose a threat to their human owners. (read here) In people, Lyme disease can cause a wide variety of signs including rash, painful, swollen joints, fever, enlarged tender lymph nodes and a variety of neurological signs.
-Over the last few years a number of products have come onto the market that are quite good at keeping ticks off your pets.
+Over the last few years a number of products have come onto the market that are quite good at keeping ticks off of your pets.
 Three of these products are Frontline® spray, Revolution® and Preventic® tick collars but there are many more.
 Read about some newer effective flea/tick control products here.
 Dogs can also be vaccinated against Lyme disease.
 The vaccine does not prevent infection but the manufactures claim it reduces the severity of the disease.
 Read more about Lyme disease here

 Sarcoptic Mange Or Scabies